Skip to main content

 The groundwater standards for anthracene were adopted in Cycle 7 (1999).

 Anthracene is a polycyclic aromatic hydrocarbon (PAH).
-It is used in the production of dyes and its oil is used to dilute wood preservatives.
-Human exposure will occur mainly through ingestion of contaminated food and water and from smoking tobacco products and inhaling polluted air.
-Animal studies have also shown that PAHs can affect the skin, body fluids, and immune system.
+It is used in the production of dyes and to dilute wood preservatives.
+While the biggest health concerns come from breathing PAHs, studies have shown that swallowing high levels of PAHs can affect the skin, body fluids, and immune system.

 Antimony